As a Healthcare Company, it is hard to look around the world, see the suffering of those less fortunate than ourselves and then choose to ignore it.

 The following video will give you a better idea of the people Orbis helps and the work done…

-Please come and join us on our journey with Orbis Ireland, to eradicate trachoma completely from the Gama Gofa region.
+Please come and join us on our journey with Orbis Ireland, to eradicate trachoma from the Gama Gofa region.

-Whether you can have a cake sale and raise even €20 or maybe take part in the Great Ethiopian run with us which we do every November (and get healthier training with our teams-its only 10K and you can walk it too!), or perhaps get much more involved, every effort really does make a difference.
+Whether you can have a cake sale and raise even €20 or maybe take part in the Great Ethiopian run with us which we do every November (and get healthier training with our teams-its only 10K and you can walk it too!), or perhaps get much more involved, every effort does make a difference.

 Intense fighting has led to eight million people leaving Ukraine and becoming refugees in Europe.
 Within Ukraine, over 5.3 million people remain displaced by the war.**

 As war continues across Ukraine and people flee, MSF teams are responding to a severe humanitarian crisis, both in Ukraine and in neighbouring countries.

 Approximately 124 international and 686 Ukrainian surgeons, doctors, nurses, psychologists, logisticians and administrators are working in response to the war in Ukraine.
 Patients are evacuated from hospitals close to the frontlines, via two medically equipped trains one of which can care for intensive care patients.
 An emergency department and surgical and intensive care units with medical care are running at the Kostiantynivka Hospital, where teams mostly treat trauma cases.